Beaches in and around Oban

 Kelly’s Pier

-Kelly’s Pier in the Scottish village of Taynuilt is a great stop off place to stretch your legs, take the dog for a walk or stop for a quick lunch on the stony loch beach.
-This is the perfect place to stop with the family to enjoy a relaxed afternoon out together.
+Kelly’s Pier in the Scottish village of Taynuilt is a great stop-off place to stretch your legs, take the dog for a walk or stop for a quick lunch on the stony loch beach.
+This is the perfect place to stop with the family for a relaxed afternoon out.

-The landscape around this area is particularly breathtaking and is quite quiet, with an opportunity to see local wildlife, such as Cormorants and other birdlife enjoying the clear waters of the Loch.
+The landscape around this area is exceptionally breathtaking and relatively quiet, offering opportunities to see local wildlife, such as Cormorants and other birdlife, enjoying the clear waters of the Loch.
 The pier itself is short, but still worth a wander along, then enjoy a longer explore around the loch and finish with a lunch on the stony beach area, looking across to the hills.

-Taynuilt Inn, a Gastro pub offers hot food using local produce, local ales and several specials.
+Taynuilt Inn, a Gastro pub, offers hot food made with local produce, local ales, and several specials.

 Explore Oban, Lorn & the Isles